placeit-envato/fluorine/README.md

 Basically you instantiate a flow.
 Then you add a step to the flow.
-Any step can have other steps as dependancies.
+Any step can have other steps as dependencies.

-When the program runs, it will run each step only if all of its dependancies have been met.
+When the program runs, it will run each step only if all of its dependencies have been met.

 Dependencies/Requirements
 =========================